xwp/stream/readme.txt

 == Screenshots ==

-1. Every logged-in user action is logged in the activity stream and organized for easy filtering and searching.
+1. Every logged-in user action is displayed in an activity stream and organized for easy filtering and searching.
-2. Enable live updates in Screen Options to watch your site activity flow into the Stream in real-time.
+2. Enable live updates in Screen Options to watch your site activity appear in near real-time.
 3. Create rules for excluding certain kinds of records from appearing in Stream.
 4. Pro Feature: Build notification rules to be alerted when important changes are made on your site.
 5. Pro Feature: Generate stunning visuals of logged-in user activity and share them with stakeholders or your clients.